-Fig. 6: An example of retrieval results for a query video sequence.
-Images (a)-(c) are frames from a query video and (d)-(f) represent frames from the top retrieved result amongst the library videos.
-The motion of the walking person in the query video in the up-left direction has been matched to the motion of the bicyclist.
+Fig. 6.
+Example of retrieval results for a query video sequence. (a)-(c) Frames from a query video and (d)-(f) frames from the top retrieved result among the library videos.
+The motion of the walking person in the query video in the top-left direction has been matched to the motion of the bicyclist.
 Note the difference in the spatial scales and locations of the objects in the query and result videos.
-Red boxes in (a)-(c) signify detected bounding boxes and green boxes signify ground-truth.
-Green boxes in (d)-(f) show the human annotated bounding boxes stored with the library videos.
-Best viewed in color.
+The red boxes in (a)-(c) signify detected bounding boxes and green boxes signify ground truth.
+The green boxes in (d)-(f) show the human annotated bounding boxes stored with the library videos.
+(Best viewed in color.)